-Despite the fact that nearly one-third of the U.S. population is caring for an aging loved one, elder abuse remains a hidden problem that is largely under-recognized and under-reported.
+Despite the fact that millions of people in Canada are caring for an aging loved one, elder abuse remains a hidden problem that is largely under-recognized and under-reported.
 In fact, it is estimated that only one in six cases or fewer are ever reported, meaning the majority of victims never get help!

 According to experts, abuse typically occurs in the victim’s own home rather than a nursing home.
 More often than not, the abuser is someone the victim trusts and relies on for care, such as a family member, caregiver or trusted advisor.

 In a culture where the senior population is on pace to nearly double by the year 2030, this is an issue that must be addressed and brought to the forefront of societal concern.
-As a leading voice in senior care, Caring Hearts has partnered with the International Network for the Prevention of Elder Abuse (INPEA) to promote awareness for the cause, and we are committed to educating professionals and community members on the identification, treatment and prevention of elder abuse.
+As a leading voice in senior care, Caring Hearts is committed to educating professionals and community members on the identification, treatment and prevention of elder abuse.

 Elder abuse is defined as any intentional or negligent action causing harm to a vulnerable adult, whether it be physical, emotional, sexual, financial, spiritual or negligent.
-June 15th marks National Elder Abuse Awareness Day, and I urge you to take this opportunity to check up on your elderly loved ones or neighbors and let them know you care.
+We urge you to check up on your elderly loved ones or neighbors and let them know you care.
 Signs to look out for include:

 - Unexplained bruises, welts, scars, broken bones or sprains.